FAQ/Contact

 What is Crossing Broad?

 Crossing Broad is Philadelphia’s irreverent sports blog, founded by Kyle Scott Laskowski in 2009.
 You could say that CB began as a baseball blog, with a heavy focus on the successful Phillies teams of that era.
-Over the years, Kyle (aka The Maestro) grew the site into an independent powerhouse with a unique voice and fan-first perspective on Philadelphia sports and media coverage.
+Over the next half-decade, Kyle (aka The Maestro) continued to cultivate an independent site with a unique voice and fan-first perspective on Philadelphia sports and media coverage.
 Crossing Broad ultimately branched out into podcasting, apparel, and numerous other areas while growing an audience of several million readers.

-In 2017, Kyle brought on a pair of investors to grow the site and build the staff, which saw a half dozen writers join the fold.
-A little less than two years later, when the Supreme Court made the ruling that paved the way for legalized sports betting, Maestro leaned on his experience in digital and affiliate marketing to build a brand new business model, resulting in XLMedia acquiring the site in a multi-million dollar deal.
+In 2017, Kyle brought on a pair of investors to advance the site and add to the staff, which saw a half dozen writers join the fold.
+A little less than two years later, when the Supreme Court removed the road blocks for legalized sports betting, Laskowski leaned on his experience in digital and affiliate marketing to build a brand-new business model, resulting in XLMedia acquiring the site in a multi-million dollar deal.

 Who runs the site now?